Shiawassee River water or watershed scenery in Michigan

 If the Shiawassee is high, muddy, or access-limited, compare the Huron for another park-access warmwater river, the Kalamazoo for larger warmwater water, or the Au Sable when a coldwater trout trip is the better fit.

-Michigan fishing regulations apply, and harvest or method rules can differ by species and reach.
-Check the current DNR regulations and any local advisories before fishing or keeping fish.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Michigan fishing rules apply, and harvest or method rules can differ by species and reach.
+Check the current DNR rules and any local advisories before fishing or keeping fish.

 Owosso area